The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: Acknowledgments

 \section{Acknowledgments}

-We thank the members of SODA Lab and MaiNLP Lab from LMU Munich, and the members of the Social Data Science Group from University of Mannheim for their constructive feedback.
+We thank the members of SODA Lab and MaiNLP labs from LMU Munich, and the members of the Social Data Science Group from University of Mannheim for their constructive feedback.
 Rob van der Goot from ITU Copenhagen provided valuable comments on an early draft.
-BM, ACH and FK are supported by Munich Center for Machine Learning (MCML).
-XW and BP are supported by ERC Consolidator Grant DIALECT 101043235 and in parts by Independent Research Fund Denmark (DFF) Sapere Aude grant 9063-00077B.
+XW and BP are supported by ERC Consolidator Grant DIALECT 101043235.
 TH is supported by Gates Cambridge Trust (grant OPP1144 from the Bill \& Melinda Gates Foundation).
-MAH is supported by MCML.